It can help increase the number of bowel movements per day and the number of days you have a bowel movement.

 Lactulose is not absorbed from the small intestine or broken down by human enzymes, so it remains in the digestive bolus for most of its course, causing water retention through osmosis, leading to more stool.
 Smooth and easy to pass.

 It has a secondary laxative effect in the colon, where it is fermented by the intestinal flora, producing metabolites that have osmotic powers and stimulating effects of peristalsis (such as acetate), but also methane associated with flatulence.

 How can I take Duphalac if I am constipated?

 Duphalac is an effective medicine to treat chronic constipation.
 It is also used to prevent the effect of liver failure on the brain by removing certain toxic chemicals from the blood.

-A single dose of lactulose should be swallowed in a single dose and should not be kept in the mouth for an extended period of time.
+A single dose of lactulose should be swallowed in a single dose and should not be kept in the mouth for an extended period.
 The dosage should be adjusted according to the individual needs of the patient.

 Duphalac syrup is a clear liquid to be swallowed.
 Swallow the medicine quickly.
-Do not keep it in your mouth.
+Could you not keep it in your mouth?

 Using a measure of medicine will ensure that you receive the correct dose.
 Duphalac can be taken diluted or undiluted.